Toyota Repair in Boulder, CO. Call (303) 449-8949 to Book a Free Initial Auto Repair Assessment.

 Why does my Toyota shake or vibrate when I brake?

 Modern day brake rotors tend to warp, sometimes even before the brake pads wear out.
 Depending on how bad they warp they may require replacing.
-Normally it’s advisable to replace the brake rotors and pads at the same time.
+It is advisable to replace the brake rotors and pads at the same time.
 If you experience any of these symptoms call us to schedule a brake inspection.
-Not only will we inspect all your brakes, but we’ll let you know what condition they’re in and if they need to be replaced, or if it can wait.
+We will inspect all your brakes and let you know what condition they’re in and if they need to be replaced, or if it can wait.

 Why do I smell an odor from my engine when driving with the heater on?